pbombnz/GeoNetAPI-Java/README.md

 ## Why TikXML?
-Although SimpleXML is more well known and the API is well-documented, it is deprecated when used with Retrofit2 due to the number of CVEs, hence chose to use an alternative that seems viable, known as TikXML.
-Additionally, TikXML uses less memory and has faster processing.
+Although SimpleXML is more well known and the API is well-documented, it is deprecated when used with Retrofit2 due to the number of CVEs, hence why I chose to use an alternative XML parser, known as TikXML.
+Its quite similar to SimpleXML, and has other advantages, such as less memory usage and has faster processing.

 For more documentation on TikXML, [click here](https://github.com/Tickaroo/tikxml/blob/master/docs/AnnotatingModelClasses.md)

 ## Issues
-### CAD APIs not working
+### My CAD-related Calls are not working
 Although both the Quake CAD Feed and Quake CAD calls exists in the library, they will not work if a feed item exists.
-At the moment it is unclear how feed items results are presented in XML hence cannot complete the CAD model classes.
+At the moment it is unclear how feed items are presented in XML, hence I cannot complete the CAD model classes.
-Additionally, the API documentation is very vaugue on the output expected.
+Additionally, the API documentation is very vague on the output expected.

 Tragically, I guess I have to wait for a major earthquake to finish coding these API calls.